 This is the man responsible:

-100 years ago today, intrepid explorer Roald Amundsen and his team firmly planted the Norwegian flag on the geographic South Pole as the first people to ever reach it.
+100 years ago today, intrepid explorer Roald Amundsen won the race to the South Pole.
+He and his team firmly planted the Norwegian flag on the geographic Pole.
 (Amundsen is also the first undisputed person to have reached both the North and South Poles).

-This is from his blog Thursday 14 December 1911 (translated to English):
+This is from his diary Thursday 14 December 1911 (translated to English):

 Fine weather all morning.
 Clouded over after we had taken the midday reading and snow clouds came in from SE.
 Meridian height with both mercury and glass gave 89°37’.
 Instrument gave 89°38’5”.
 This is very good indeed. –23°C all day.
 Afterwards we drove 8 n.m. and are now lying 15 n.m. from the pole.